w3c/wot-architecture/explainer/explainer11.md

 that explain how to encode the metadata needed to interact with different IoT platforms in a WoT Thing Description.

-#### WoT Security and Privacy Considerations
+#### WoT Security and Privacy
 The final building blocks are security and privacy, which are cross-cutting concerns.
 IoT devices and services generally have strong security and privacy requirements, and the WoT Architecture deals with this aspect of WoT systems in several ways.
+For example:

-First, the WoT Thing Description itself supports the description of public security metadata so that consumers of a WoT Thing know what mechanisms they need to support to gain access.
+* The WoT Thing Description itself supports the description of public security metadata so that consumers of a WoT Thing know what mechanisms they need to support to gain access.
   This follows security best practices of documenting security mechanisms and controlling access through specific private information (eg keys) rather than depending on security through obscurity.

-Second, the WoT Scripting API is designed to not have direct access to private keying information.
+* The WoT Scripting API is designed to not have direct access to private keying information.
 This must be provisioned separately.

-Third, WoT Discovery specifies a mechanism by which metadata can be security distributed only to entities with authorization to access it.
+* WoT Discovery specifies a mechanism by which metadata can be distributed only to entities with authorization to access it, and also provides functions to delete metadata or have it automatically expire.

+These are just some highlights.
+Normative security and privacy consideration sections are included in each deliverable.
-Fourth, general security and privacy considerations, testing, and best practices are covered in a
+In addition, general security and privacy considerations, threat and risk models, testing, and best practice guidance are covered in a separate
 <a href="https://w3c.github.io/wot-security/">WoT Security and Privacy Guidelines</a>
 document.